DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

 ![Iron Helm player mats](./iron_player_mats.jpg)

 The Game Crafter also separately sells game and player mats to make laying out the game easier and more thematic.
-I don't think this is essential but I did like using a printed player mat in my PNP version.
+I don't think this is essential but I did like using a printed player mat in my printed version.

 ### Gameplay

 ![Start of dungeon crawl](./iron_dungeon_1.jpg)

-Iron Helm aims to give dungeon crawler experience with character progression, narrative events, and random encounters in a relatively small package compared to larger dungeon crawl games.
+Iron Helm aims to give a dungeon crawler experience with character progression, narrative events, and random encounters in a relatively small package compared to larger dungeon crawl games.

 ![Available characters in the base game](./iron_characters.jpg)